Applicable International Human Rights Standards

 Other implicated rights

 In the context of online criminalisation, it is important to note that there are other interests and rights involved alongside the right to freedom of expression.
 These are different to the rights that are enabled through freedom of expression.
 The divergence of varying rights has been aptly captured in a 2019 Report on the UNSR on FreeEx:

 “[F]reedom of expression is a legal right of paramount value for democratic societies, interdependent with and supportive of other rights throughout the corpus of human rights law.
 At the same time, anti-discrimination, equality and equal and effective public participation underpin the entire corpus of human rights law.
 The kind of expression captured in article 20 of the International Covenant on Civil and Political Rights and article 4 of the International Convention on the Elimination of All Forms of Racial Discrimination presents challenges to both sets of norms, something that all participants in public life must acknowledge.”

 Equality and non-discrimination are among the rights sometimes at odds with freedom of expression.
 While these rights can be exercised harmoniously, tensions are not uncommon.
-Beyond equality and non-discrimination, when considering freedom expression and the criminalisation of online speech, regard should be had to other rights, including the rights of children.
+Beyond equality and non-discrimination, when considering freedom of expression and the criminalisation of online speech, regard should be had to other rights, including the rights of children.
 In some instances, protection measures online for children have at times taken a back seat to freedom of expression.
-In contrast, at other times, there have been constraints on children’s digital expression due to the need to combat online violence and exploitation.
+In contrast, at other times, there have been constraints on children’s or others’ digital expression due to the need to combat online violence and exploitation.
 A 2017 UNICEF Report on Children’s Rights and Business in a Digital World: Freedom of Expression, Association, Access to Information and Participation explains that what is ultimately required is some form of balancing between children’s rights to freedom of expression and access to information and their right to be protected from violence.